The Hexagon: An Exploration Tool

 These are briefly discussed below.

-This individually tailored intervention focuses on teaching coping skills with the aim of reducing stress and anxiety associated with PTSD.
-As part of therapy, people are exposed to stressful situations on a graduated basis, with the expectation that application of the skills learnt will increase tolerance to stressful stimuli.
+This individually tailored intervention focuses on teaching coping skills to reduce stress and anxiety associated with PTSD.
+As part of therapy, people are exposed to stressful situations on a graduated basis, with the expectation that applying the skills learnt will increase tolerance to stressful stimuli.
 SIT consists of three phases:

 SIT is delivered with the goal of augmenting individuals’ repository of coping skills and increasing confidence in their capacity to flexibly apply these skills as needed.
-This manualised intervention is delivered over 3 months, in 8-15 sessions.
-Sessions are delivered weekly or twice weekly, and last about 60-90 minutes.
-Booster and follow-up sessions can be delivered over 3-12 months.
-SIT can be delivered alone, or in combination with other therapies.
+This manualised intervention is delivered over three months in 8–15 sessions.
+Sessions are delivered weekly or twice weekly and last about 60–90 minutes.
+Booster and follow-up sessions can be delivered over 3–12 months.
+SIT can be delivered alone or in combination with other therapies.
 Virtual reality (VR) can be used to enhance SIT delivery.

-Sleep disturbance and nightmares are commonly reported in PTSD and are associated with levels of severity and distress.
-A number of CBT interventions for addressing insomnia and chronic nightmares have demonstrated effectiveness in RCT trials.
-These include CBT-I e.g. Talbot et al., 2014; Marjolies et al, 2013), Imagery rehearsal therapy (Krakow et al., 2001) and Exposure, Relaxation and Rehearsal Therapy (e.g Davis & Wright, 2007).
-These interventions have been tested in general adult PTSD populations as well as sexual assault survivors and veterans.
-Outcomes include significant reductions in PTSD, mood and sleep related measures compared to waiting list controls with some studies demonstrating these outcomes at 6mth follow up.
+Sleep disturbance and nightmares are commonly reported in PTSD and are associated with increased severity and distress.
+A number of CBT interventions for addressing insomnia and chronic nightmares have demonstrated effectiveness in RCTs.
+These include CBT-I (e.g. Talbot et al. 2014; Marjolies et al. 2013), Imagery Rehearsal Therapy (Krakow et al. 2001), and Exposure, Relaxation and Rehearsal Therapy (e.g. Davis & Wright, 2007).
+These interventions have been tested in general adult PTSD populations as well as in sexual assault survivors and veterans.
+Outcomes include significant reductions in PTSD, mood, and sleep-related measures compared to waiting-list controls, with some studies demonstrating these outcomes at 6-month follow-up.

-SS is a CBT based intervention that addresses co-occurring PTSD and/ or substance use disorders and provides integrated trauma and substance abuse treatment for individuals with both conditions.
+SS is a CBT-based intervention that addresses co-occurring PTSD and/or substance use disorders and provides integrated trauma and substance use treatment for individuals with both conditions.
 This present-focused intervention identifies safety (in relationships, thoughts, feelings, and behaviours) as its overarching goal.
-It offers up to 25 topics that fit within four content areas (i.e. cognitive, behavioural, inter-personal and combination topics), and address coping skills that are pertinent to trauma and substance abuse.
-These topics include, but are not limited to honesty, getting support, healthy relationships, healing from anger, PTSD: taking back power, self-care, self-nurturing, red and green flags, grounding, safety, life choices and case-management.
+It offers up to 25 topics that fit within four content areas (i.e. cognitive, behavioural, interpersonal, and combination topics) and addresses coping skills that are pertinent to trauma and substance use.
+These topics include, but are not limited to, honesty, getting support, healthy relationships, healing from anger, PTSD: taking back power, self-care, self-nurturing, red and green flags, grounding, safety, life choices, and case-management.

-Delivery of all 25 topics is not a requirement as focus can be on topics that are thought to be most relevant to the individual’s situation.
-SS sessions can be flexibly delivered (e.g., weekly or twice weekly, over a period of 3 months); can vary in length (e.g. 50 -90 minutes); and can be delivered alone or in combination with other therapies.
-Individuals delivering SS do not require specific therapy qualifications, but all delivery of psychological intervention should be aligned with the requirement for supervision provided by a suitably trained (e.g. NES Generic Supervision Competences at a minimum) person who has expertise in the intervention.
+Delivery of all 25 topics is not a requirement, as focus can be on topics that are thought to be most relevant to the individual’s situation.
+SS sessions can be flexibly delivered (e.g. weekly or twice weekly, over a period of three months), can vary in length (e.g. 50–90 minutes), and can be delivered alone or in combination with other therapies.
+Individuals delivering SS do not require specific therapy qualifications, but all delivery of psychological interventions should align with the requirement for supervision provided by a suitably trained person (e.g. NES Generic Supervision Competences at a minimum) who has expertise in the intervention.

 Typically, CBT interventions for specific PTSD symptoms can be delivered on a one-to-one basis.
-They can also be delivered in group format, as the non-trauma focus of some of these interventions circumvents the risks of re-traumatisation that can arise from introduction to other people’s trauma experiences.
-These interventions can be delivered to adults and adolescents, in several settings (e.g., community, outpatient, inpatient, residential), for the treatment of different types of trauma.
-CBT interventions for specific PTSD symptoms typically have homework components which provides opportunities to practice their skills in day-to-day situations.
+They can also be delivered in group format, as the non-trauma focus of some of these interventions circumvents the risks of re-traumatisation that can arise from the introduction to other people’s trauma experiences.
+These interventions can be delivered to adults and adolescents in several settings (e.g. community, outpatient, inpatient, residential), for the treatment of different types of trauma.
+CBT interventions for specific PTSD symptoms typically have homework components which provide opportunities to practice their skills in day-to-day situations.

 Fidelity

-Fidelity is enhanced by ensuring adherence to treatment manual and providing on-going supervision to therapists.
+Fidelity is enhanced by ensuring adherence to the treatment manual and providing ongoing supervision to therapists.
 Recorded therapy sessions can be rated to assess treatment adherence.
 Fidelity scales for Seeking Safety can be freely accessed online here.

 Modifiable Components